hubotio/hubot/docs/scripting.md

 # Middleware

-Hubot supports inserting additional logic in between the listener match and execute steps.
-This allows you to create very interesting extensions that apply to all scripts.
+Hubot supports inserting logic between the listener matching a message and the listener executing.
+This allows you to create extensions that apply to all scripts.
 Examples include centralized authorization policies, rate limiting, logging, and metrics.
-Middleware is implemented just like any other hubot script, however instead of using the `hear` and `respond` methods, middleware is registered using `listenerMiddleware`.
+Middleware is implemented like other hubot scripts: instead of using the `hear` and `respond` methods, middleware is registered using `listenerMiddleware`.

 ## Execution Process

 Similar to [Express middleware](http://expressjs.com/api.html#middleware), Hubot middleware executes middleware in definition order.
-Each piece of middleware can either continue the chain (by calling `next`) or interrupt the chain (by calling `done`).
+Each middleware can either continue the chain (by calling `next`) or interrupt the chain (by calling `done`).
 If all middleware continues, the listener callback is executed and `done` is called.
 Middleware may wrap the `done` callback to allow executing code in the second half of the process (after the listener callback has been executed or a deeper piece of middleware has interrupted).

-On execution, middleware is passed:
+Middleware is called with:

 - global robot object
 - matching Listener object (with associated metadata)
 - response object (contains the original message)